openlab-at-city-tech/openlab/wp-content/plugins/advanced-sidebar-menu/readme.txt

 Uses the parent/child relationship of your pages or categories to generate menus based on the current section of your site.
 Assign a page or category to a parent and this will do the rest for you.

 Keeps the menu clean and usable.
 Only related items display, so you don't have to worry about keeping a custom menu up to date or displaying links to items that don't belong.

+Widgets and blocks are available to display menus where you need them.
+Look for the "Advanced Sidebar - Pages" widget or block, or the "Advanced Sidebar - Categories" widget or block.

-<strong>Check out <a href="https://onpointplugins.com/product/advanced-sidebar-menu-pro/">Advanced Sidebar Menu PRO</a> for more features including accordion menus, menu colors and styles, custom link text, excluding of pages, category ordering, custom post types, custom taxonomies, priority support, and so much more!</strong>
+<strong>Check out <a href="https://onpointplugins.com/product/advanced-sidebar-menu-pro/?utm_source=readme&utm_campaign=gopro&utm_medium=dot-org">Advanced Sidebar Menu PRO</a> for more features including accordion menus, menu colors and styles, custom link text, excluding of pages, category ordering, custom post types, custom taxonomies, priority support, and so much more!</strong>

-<blockquote><a href="https://onpointplugins.com/product/advanced-sidebar-menu-pro/" target="_blank">PRO version 9.1.0</a> is now available with category counts, custom titles and exclusions!</blockquote>
+<blockquote><a href="https://onpointplugins.com/product/advanced-sidebar-menu-pro/?utm_source=readme&utm_campaign=gopro&utm_medium=dot-org" target="_blank">PRO version 9.2.0</a> is now available with the ability to exclude pages or categories using intuitive search and select!</blockquote>

 <h3>Features</h3>
-* Page and Category widgets.
+* Page and Category menu Gutenberg blocks.
-* Page and Category blocks. **NEW**
+* Page and Category menu widgets.
 * Option to display or not display the highest level parent page or category.
 * Option to display the menu when there is only the highest level parent.
 * Ability to order pages by (date, title, page order).